jdittrich/userNeedResearchBook/text/03_dataGathering.md

 > * making space
 > * shopping

-If there is any way to add the actual context (from memory or by using other notes) these notes should be supplemented with that context.
+If there is any way to add the actual context (from memory or by using other notes) these notes should be complemented with that context.
 This should help to learn why the person made space and why they went shopping.
 However, there can also be too much content in one line if it covers several topics at once.

 > * For cooking, you need free space in the kitchen, which is often occupied by things, so you need to move stuff around to get the space you need for chopping or peeling vegetables.
 > * If they can plan ahead, they go shopping on Saturdays to buy what they need for the coming week, including groceries for cooking.
 More often though, they go spontaneously, since the supermarket is nearby.